DnCraptor/pico-spec/README.md

 | Pimoroni Pico DV | 4 |
 | Olimex RP2040-PICO-PC | 22 |

+**Note:** On Murmulator boards, MIDI TX and real tape input share the same pin (GPIO 22).
+When MIDI is enabled, real tape loading is disabled.
+Disable MIDI in the menu to use real tape input.

 ### Connecting to Raspberry Pi 3/4 as MIDI Host

 You can use a Raspberry Pi 3 or 4 as a USB MIDI host with a hardware synth or software synthesizer (e.g. FluidSynth).